 I believe a knowledge of the ‘Classic Aging Pattern’ will help Singapore’s skills future course providers design better learning environments to attract older learners.
 The environments can be ‘manipulated’ to “facilitate undisturbed, selective attention to the task at hand”.
 (Werner and Lipsky 2015, p.
 484) Learning in an appropriate elder-friendly learning facility also prevents ‘positivity bias’ as it allows the older learners to avoid being ‘distracted’ (Charles and Carstensen 2010, p.
 14) and this increases their confidence to pick up competency skills with ease.

 When I attended such a skills-future course to certify adult trainers, half of my class of 20 students were aged over 50, with the oldest being 65 years old.
 We were happy to receive training in a spacious, technology-enabled classroom with ample space for tables and chairs to support group learning activities and discussions (active learning) over a span of 4 months.
 As we came day after day, week after week, we slowly got familiar with a stable and structured learning classroom which helped tremendously to increase our confidence so we could successfully complete the course.
 There were lesser ‘gripes’ about ‘age differences (our youngest classmate was 25 years old).
 Everyone was taught learning strategies to easily recall and retain information better.
-We also had ample time to complete our assignments which was called ‘e-journaling’ which simply meant that our assignments comprised of periodic entries reflecting over lesson content as well as applying our work experiences to explain concepts and answer structured questions.
+We also had ample time to complete our assignments which were called ‘e-journaling’ which simply meant that our assignments comprised of periodic entries reflecting our lesson content as well as applying our work experiences to explain concepts and answer structured questions.

 All in all, I enjoyed my learning experience at this older adult, learner-friendly course.
 It helped override all the disadvantages of a declining fluid intelligence as posited by the classic aging pattern.